Giorgi Mazniashvili: Career

 Wounded in the Russo-Japanese War, he was visited at a hospital by the Tsar Nicholas II, who awarded him Saint George's Cross and invited to the palace.
 He fought also on the battlefields of World War I, but returned to Georgia after the February Revolution in 1917.
 He formed two national divisions and secured the capital Tbilisi from the chaotically retreating and increasingly Bolshevik Russian soldiers.

 In April 1918, on the basis of the Treaty of Brest-Litovsk, the Turks occupied Batumi, from where, in violation of the agreements, they continued their offensive into the Georgian province of Guria, reaching Ozurgeti.
 On 8 April, Mazniashvili with the Georgian army counterattacked and defeated the Turks at the Battle of Choloki.

 In June 1918, he served as a governor general of Abkhazia and crushed there a pro-Bolshevik revolt; then he took Gagra, Sochi and Tuapse in the first phase of the Sochi conflict.

 From October to December 1918, he served as a governor general of Tbilisi.
 During the December Georgian-Armenian war 1918, he was appointed a commander-in-chief and successfully defended the Georgian borders from the troops of General Dro and Stepan Shahumyan.
 In 1919 he served as a governor general of Akhaltsikhe and Akhalkalaki and was moved, on 6 October 1920, as a commandant in Tbilisi.
 During the Soviet invasion of February 1921, he repulsed the Red Army from the Soghanlughi heights at the outskirts of Tbilisi.
 The war, however, was lost.
 Mazniashvili did not follow the country's leaders in exile.

 In 1921, the Bolsheviks approached Giorgi Mazniashvili, to retake Batumi.
 In a conversation, Bolshevik leader Sergo Ordzhonikidze told Mazniashvili to side with Bolsheviks or face repression as the Menshevik general.
 Giorgi Mazniashvili agreed by replying: "I am neither Menshevik nor Bolshevik general, I am general of Georgia".
 He organized a military force from the remnants of disorganized and disoriented Georgian army.
 Mazniashvili was supported by the Red Army division and the local communists.
 Russian troops were sent into the city, but they did not fight.
 On March 18–19, the Georgian units under the command of General Giorgi Mazniashvili fought at the Battle of Batumi against the Turkish soldiers commanded by Kâzım Karabekir and managed to defeat them.
 On March 20, the Turks left Batumi.
-After defeating Turks, Mazniashvili surrendered it to Bolsheviks.
+After defeating Turks, Mazniashvili handed Batumi over to the Bolshevik regime of Georgia.

 The newly established Soviet government of Georgia declared him outlaw, but later General Mazniashvili served in the Georgian Red Army and commanded a division.
 Soon, the division was disbanded due to the reduction of staff and Mazniashvili was appointed as an infantry inspector.